MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/credssp-encryption-oracle-remediation.md

     ![The image  about CMD section in SAC](./media/credssp-encryption-oracle-remediation/4341456_en_1.png)

 7. To start a PowerShell instance, type `PowerShell`.
 8. In the PowerShell instance, [run the Serial console script](#azure-serial-console-scripts)based on the VM operating system.
-This script does the following:
+This script performs the following steps:

    - Create a folder in which to save the download file.
    - Download the update.